OCA/operating-unit/account_operating_unit/README.rst

 Accounting with Operating Units
 ===============================

-This module introduces the following features:
+This module allows a company to manage the accounting based on Operating Units (OU's).

-* Adds the Operating Unit (OU) to the account move line.

-* Defines if the Operating Units are self-balanced and Inter-Operating Unit clearing account at company level.

-* Journal entry with lines in different Operating Units are checked based on the "self-balanced" set up in OU.
+* The financial reports (Trial Balance, P&L, Balance Sheet), allow to report the balances of one or more OU's.

+* If a company wishes to report Balance Sheet and P&L accounts based on OU's, they should indicate at company level that the OU's are self-balanced, and the corresponding Inter-Operating Unit clearing account.
+  The Chart of Accounts will always be balanced, for each Operating Unit.

+* A company considering Operating Unit as applicable to report only profits and losses will not need to set the OU's as self-balanced.

-  At the time of posting the journal entry, the corresponding lines in the Inter-Operating Unit clearing account are automatically created, making each OU self-balanced.
+* The self-balancing of Operating Unit is ensured at the time of posting a journal entry.
+In case that the journal involves posting of items in separate Operating Units, new journal items will be created, using the Inter-Operating Unit clearing account, to ensure that each OU is going to be self-balanced for that journal entry.

-* The account financial reports include the option to filter by OU.

 * Adds the Operating Unit (OU) to the invoice.
+A user can choose what OU to create the invoice for.

+* Adds the Operating Unit (OU) to payments and payment methods.
+The operating unit of a payment will be that of the payment method choosen.

-* Implements security rules in the invoice based on OU.
+* Implements security rules at OU level to invoices, payments and journal items.

 Installation
 ============